Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/naming-conventions.md

 # Naming Conventions

-When implementing Wire smart contracts and when storing data in an Antelope blockchain, it is important to follow the established Antelope conventions for naming accounts, actions, tables, etc.
+When implementing Wire smart contracts and when storing data in a Wire blockchain, it is important to follow the established conventions for naming accounts, actions, tables, etc.

-## Antelope names
+## Names

 * Applies to all Antelope encoded names (accounts, actions, tables, etc.)
 * Encoded as a 64-bit unsigned integer (`uint64_t`) on the blockchain.